jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 With the import in place, we can now build the three key functions that helps our procedural rendering system:

 1. `TilemapHandles` - Container that holds our loaded atlas and layout data
-2. `prepare_tilemap_handles` - Loads the atlas image from disk and builds the layout structure
+2. `prepare_tilemap_handles` - Loads the atlas image from disk and creates the texture atlas layout defining each sprite's rectangular region
 3. `load_assets` - Converts sprite names into `Sprite` data structures ready for rendering

 Let's build these step by step.